mach91uk/alarmatic/README.md

 - **Custom ringtone picker**
 Pick a standard alarm tone, or a custom tone by selecting any audio file stored on your device.

-- **Screen saver / Night clock**
+- **Screen saver / Desk / Night clock**
-A screen saver / night clock can display the current day, date and time as well as the time remaining until your next alarm.
+A screen saver / desk / night clock can display the current day, date and time as well as the time remaining until your next alarm.
 You can even select the color and brightness of the text displayed.
 It works with the standard Android screen saver feature as well as allowing you to manually launch it from within the app.

 - **Notification when your time zone changes**
 When you travel into a different time zone your current alarms might not be appropriate for your new location.
 Alarmatic can issue a notification reminding you to check your alarms so you can change them if necessary.